 - Students and faculty can access a number of databases and online resources using your ACE account.
 Find more information here: https://www.library.unlv.edu/library-accounts.

-- All campus book drops are closed.
+- All campus libraries and most library book drops are closed.
 Users are encouraged not to return any items until the library re-opens.
+Most item due dates have been extended to July 17.
 Any fines incurred for items due on OR after March 16 and while the Libraries are closed will be waived.
+In most cases, the Libraries have extended due dates for currently checked-out items to July 17.

 - Online, phone, or emails consultations can be made with a librarian.
 Visit our appointments guide to submit a request.